How to Become a Zoologist After 12?

 You want to work with animals right?
 And trek through jungles and see different species.
 If you are thinking about learning and one day opt for a career in zoology right after your 12th examination.
 Read this full article as it will give you a complete brief about whether you should opt for this career or not.

-Zoology, it’s basically the wild side of biology, where you swap test tubes for field boots and spend your days figuring out why giraffes do that weird neck thing or how dolphins manage to be smarter than half your high school class.
-It’s not just about “liking animals”.
+Zoology is the wild side of biology where you swap test tubes for field boots and spend your days figuring out why giraffes do that weird neck thing or how dolphins manage to be smarter than half your high school class.
+It’s not just about liking animals.
 You gotta actually study their anatomy, behavior, and all that geeky classification business.

-If you’re in India, here’s how it usually happens.
-First, pick the right subjects in your 12th, bio’s a must and chemistry.
-Then there’s college, where you’ll need to get into a B.Sc. program with zoology or life sciences.
-Start brushing up on your skills now, because you’ll need them for entrance exams and applications.
+If you’re in India here’s how it usually happens.
+First pick the right subjects in your 12th like bio and chemistry.
+Then there’s college where you’ll need to get into a BSc program with zoology or life sciences.
+Start brushing up on your skills now because you’ll need them for entrance exams and applications.

-Also Read: Job Opportunities & Salary Offered After Completing BSc Degree
+Also Read: Job Opportunities and Salary Offered After Completing BSc Degree

 - Types of Zoologists